Protecting Your Privacy and Funds

-First Business offers the following Security Procedures related to avoiding phishing scams:
+The Bank offers the following Security Procedures related to avoiding phishing scams:

 - Do not click on links within an email unless you are sure of the sender.
 Many phishing emails include company logos or appear to come from government agencies, and appear legitimate.
 However, the links take you to a fraudulent website that has been set up to look like and feel just like the legitimate site.
 Check the URL carefully for differences in spelling, or go directly to a known website without the link.
 You may often find an alert on the legitimate site warning that a phishing email has been circulated by cyber criminals.

-- Check your investment, retirement plan and bank account statements regularly and look for unauthorized transactions, even small ones.
+- Check your investment, retirement plan and bank account statements frequently and look for unauthorized transactions, even small ones.
 Some cyber criminals use small transactions in hopes that they will go unnoticed.
 These small transactions are also used to test the bank account and routing numbers for future use.
 Report discrepancies immediately.

 - When submitting financial information online, look for the padlock or key icon within your web browser.
 Most secure Internet addresses, though not all, use "https" in the URL.